piraeusdatastore/helm-charts/charts/linstor-scheduler/README.md

 Deploys a new Kubernetes scheduler, extended by the [linstor-scheduler-extender](https://github.com/piraeusdatastore/linstor-scheduler-extender).

+> [!IMPORTANT]
+> The LINSTOR Scheduler is no longer maintained.
+Prefer using `volumeBindingMode: WaitForFirstConsumer` on your
+> StorageClasses.

 The schedule is volume placement aware.
 That means that it prefers placing Pods on the same nodes as any Persistent Volume they might use.
-This works for any setup using LINSTOR, i.e. Piraeus Data-Store or LINBIT SDS.
+This works for any setup using LINSTOR, i.e. Piraeus Datastore or LINBIT SDS.

 ## Installation